deja-vu-platform/deja-vu/README.md

 ### MongoDB

 - The first time you run `mongod`, it will fail because there's no `/data/db` directory.
-You can create `/data/db`, or you tell mongo to use a different directory.
+You can create `/data/db`, or you can ask mongo to use a different directory.